Ali-Cheikh/news-agent/readme.md

 | 🎓 **EdTech** | `edtech-agent.js` | AI in education, LMS platforms, policy, research, certifications |

 Each agent runs independently — you can use one, two, or all five.
+Creating an agent is simply pointing it to where it should get the info.

 ---